-BOOK their followers; who, seeing such an extraordinary

-in their resolutions of suffering for a good conscience, 1540. and for his name, who did not forsake his servants in their cruel agonies.
+BOOK their followers; who, seeing such an extraordinary III. measure of patience in them, were the more confirmed in their resolutions of suffering for a good conscience, and for his name, who did not forsake his servants in in their resolutions of suffering for a good conscience, and for his name, who did not forsake his servants in their cruel agonies.
 One difference between their sufferings, and the other three, who were hanged for asserting the Pope's supremacy, was remarkable; that, though the others demeaned themselves toward them with the most uncharitable and spiteful malice that was possible, (so that their own historian says, that their being carried with them to their execution was bitterer to them than death itself,) yet they declared their hearty forgiving of their enemies, and of Gardiner in particular, who was generally looked on as the person that procured their death; which imputation stuck fast to him, though by a printed apology he studied to clear himself of any other concernment in it, than by giving his vote for the act of their attainder.

-Bonner's eruelty.
+Bonner's cruelty.